huynle/hugo-tranquilpeak-theme/docs/developer.md

 ## Installation ##

 1. Run `git clone https://github.com/kakawait/hugo-tranquilpeak-theme.git`
-2. Rename the folder in `tranquilpeak` and place it in `themes` folder of your Hexo blog
+2. Rename the folder in `tranquilpeak` and place it in `themes` folder of your Hugo blog
 3. Modify the hugo config in `config.toml` by changing `theme` variable  to `tranquilpeak`
 4. Go in `theme/tranquilpeak` folder with `cd themes/tranquilpeak`
 5. Install [requirements](#requirements)